 The 6th harbors some of the city's most pleasant and charming hotels, popular with tourists for their quiet charm and easy access to some of the capital's more popular sights and attractions.

-See our complete guide to eating out in Paris for ideas on where to dine and drink in the 6th.
-Paris by Mouth also has an excellent guide to the best restaurants and eateries in the 6th (scroll down to "75006" for a list).
+See this complete guide to eating out in Paris for ideas on where to dine and drink in the 6th.
+Paris by Mouth also has an excellent guide to the best restaurants and eateries in the 6th.